 Student's Name

 Student's Signature Date:

 PARENT'S AGREEMENT

-mbers of Palmyra District OR-1 community understand and agree to you as a parent/guardian sign the following statement:
+of Palmyra District OR-1 community understand and agress a parent/guardian sign the following statement: e to

 Palmyra District OR-1.
-As parer son or daughter to access network I understand that this free access i may be held liable for violations ave read, the Internet Safety and Acceptable Use Policy adopted by it or guardian of the student named below, I grant permission for my ed computer services such as electronic mail (e-mail) and the Internet.
-Is designed for educational purposes.
-I also understand that individuals of those Terms and Conditions.
-However, I also recognize that it is all controversial materials and I will not hold Palmyra District OR-1 or sent via the network.
+As parent or g son or daughter to access networked con I understand that this free access is designay be held liable for violations of the ad, the Internet Safety and Acceptable Use Policy adopted uardian of the student named below, I grant permission for inputer services such as electronic mail (e-mail) and the Interpret for educational purposes.
+I also understand that individuals are Terms and Conditions.
+However, I also recognize that troversial materials and I will not hold Palmyra District Ott via the network. my rnet. luals it is

-strict OR-1, any of its employees, or any institution providing network responsible for the performance of the system or the content of any
+OR-1, any of its employees, or any institution providing netwinsible for the performance of the system or the content of

 Student's Name

 Parent's Signature Date:

+Your son/daughter is to return this form

-This form to the office by Friday , August 19 th . form will be retained on file by authorized ulty designee for duration of applicable
+vill be retained on file by authorized

-iac arty designed for duration of applicable
+faculty d esignee for duration of applicable